sr-lab/contracts-android/scripts/f-droid/README.md

    The number of repositories is quite large and since Github only allows 5,000 requests per hour, execution might take a while.

- - The output file is `FDroidStats.xlsx`.
-By default, it will sort the repositories by:
+ - The output files are `FDroidStats.xlsx` and `FDroidStats_Sorted.xlsx`.
+By default, the second file will sort the repositories by:

      - Date of last commit
      - Number of stars